 Which brings us to Inverell.
 Where Thunderbolts Way crosses the Gwydir Highway.
 Home to the National Transport Museum, a bit of an eye-opener.
 With a section of Sydney’s now defunct monorail system plonked out front.
 What looks like an airplane hangar – turns out to be filled with hundreds of beautifully preserved vintage cars and motorbikes.

-It’s a collection which includes; A 1906 Dayton.
+It’s a collection that includes; A 1906 Dayton.
 A bright red Buick Eight from 1939.
 An E-type Jag (my favourite).
 A 1912 Renault.
 A range of Chevvys, Packards and more Holdens, Valiants and Fords (even a 1916 Model T) than you can poke a stick at.
 There are old Harleys with sidecars.
 A bright yellow Messerschmitt KR200.
 A three-wheeled bubble car built by the German aircraft manufacturer from 1955 to 1964.
 Even an old Ford Coca-Cola delivery truck complete with crates of that ubiquitous beverage.

 For more information, check out the below websites: